nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 [username@raijin4 ~] mkdir packages
 {% endhighlight %}

-For this I can use `easy_install`.
+To install python packages I can use `easy_install`.
 You just need to tell `easy_install` to install locally, for example

 {% highlight bash %}
 [username@raijin4 ~] easy_install --install-dir=~/packages pandas